aryas1ngh/bigram-llm-scratch/README.md

 # bigram-llm-scratch

-PyTorch implementation of Bigram Large Language Models, which trains on a piece of text and generates new text similar to it.<br/>
+PyTorch implementation of Bigram Large Language Models, from scratch.
+The model trains on a piece of text and generates new text similar to it.<br/>
 Trainable parameters : <b>25.37 million</b><br/>
 Vocabulary size : <b>104</b>